 Even though Organifi has only been around since 2015, they’ve experienced massive success from their organic, clean, and superfood-filled formulas, which are clearly designed to help individuals shed body fat and live a more healthy lifestyle.

-This Ideal Shape meal replacement shake is part of a larger line of products that are designed to aid people with weight loss, while providing the essential ingredients for overall health.
+This Vega One meal replacement shake is part of a wider line of products designed to help vegans thrive by providing essential vitamins and minerals that promote an overall wellbeing.

 What Are Meal Replacement Shakes?